SeanFromIT/anomalyv6/history/OHMUFON.md

 MUFON was originally established as the **Midwest UFO Network** in Quincy, Illinois in 1969.
 Most of MUFON's early members had earlier been associated with [Aerial Phenomena Research Organization (APRO)](APRO).
 In 1973, it was renamed the Mutual UFO Network to reflect membership growing outside of the Midwest.

 As of 1973, Larry Moyers (of Akron, Ohio) was the State Director for Ohio³.
-In 1999, William E. Jones'¹ [Mid-Ohio Research Associates (MORA)](MORA) was renamed, incorporated and reorganized as the Mutual UFO Network of Ohio to affiliate the organization with the national Mutual UFO Network (MUFON).² Mr. Jones remained OHMUFON State Director until the late 2010s⁸.
+Fred Hays was the State Director immediately preceeding William E. Jones, who was appointed State Director in 1993¹⁶.
+In 1999, Jones' [Mid-Ohio Research Associates (MORA)](MORA) was renamed, incorporated and reorganized as the Mutual UFO Network of Ohio to affiliate the organization with the national Mutual UFO Network (MUFON).¹⸴² Mr. Jones remained OHMUFON State Director until the late 2010s⁸.
 After his death in 2022, [his UFO files](https://library.osu.edu/collections/SPEC.RARE.0018/summary-information){:target="_blank"} were donated to Ohio State University where they remain in the Rare Books & Manuscripts Library.

 As long as Mr. Jones' tenure was, it was not without controversy.
 He worked for Battelle as "Senior Contracting Officer for Federal Projects"¹⁴ until at least 2012, and sent his MUFON emails via their servers.
 Battelle has a long history in US government UFO studies dating back to Project Blue Book and the Robertson Panel⁹.
 Mr. Jones never clarified the relationship between his Ufology work and his employer.
 His MORA co-founder and Battelle co-worker, [Dr. Irena Scott](IrenaScott), paints the two as trying to uncover the Ufological history of Battelle while also, seemingly, pursuing new UFO-related government contracts.
 Jones told Scott that he had "questioned \[Battelle metallurgist] Westerman, but he had not disclosed anything suggesting that \[Battelle] worked with alien artifacts."¹⁴

-She went on to describe a meeting she and Mr. Jones had within Wright-Patterson Air Force Base in Dayton, Ohio in April 1993¹⁵:
+She went on to describe a meeting she and Mr. Jones had within Wright-Patterson Air Force Base in Dayton, Ohio in April 1995¹⁵:

-> Bill Jones, Battelle contract officer, and I attended a UFO meeting in \[the Blue Room building, part of the National Air and Space Intelligence Center (NASIC)], which we wrote up in *The Ohio UFO Notebook* \[MUFON of Ohio Newsletter #6 (July, 1993) and "Bruce Ashcroft."
-Ohio UFO Notebook 10 (1995): 2-4].
+> Bill Jones, Battelle contract officer, and I attended a UFO meeting in \[the Blue Room building, part of the National Air and Space Intelligence Center (NASIC)], which we wrote up in ["Bruce Ashcroft." *Ohio UFO Notebook* 10 (1995): 2-4](https://files.afu.se/Downloads/Magazines/United%20States/Ohio%20UFO%20Notebook/Ohio%20UFO%20Notebook%20-%20No%2010%20-%201995.pdf){:target="_blank"}.
 I \[took] photos of the building ... in the Wright-Patterson AFB secured area.¹⁰

 NASIC was later publicly revealed to be in the business of analyzing Unidentified Aerial Phenomena (UAP).¹²